-Men and women from many different walks of life that share a common passion “We Care “and are committed to taking action, to be involved and to be a resource in the community.
+Men and women from many different walks of life share a common passion; “We Care “and are committed to taking action, being involved, and being a resource in the community.
 We are based at Bethesda Temple Church in Flint, MI.

 Our goal is to reach a younger generation that is in desperate need of leadership and positive role models.
 Through our Day at the Lake initiative, we are able to share valuable life experiences, a positive attitude, and insights with young boys and girls who may not have a father figure in their life.

 Our goal is to show the power of community love and unity through action, facilitating change, and taking a stand to improve the outlook of this community through the mentoring of young men and women.

 For over 14 years "A Day at the lake" has been an annual community initiative teaching and empowering young men to develop lifelong problem-solving skills in a practical way.

 This initiative takes place every summer over two fun pact weekends.
 The first-weekend takes place at Bethesda temple church where volunteers from the community come in and teach the fundamental of fishing, problem-solving and social relationships.